 - In "The Goldfish Pool and Other Stories" by Neil Gaiman, the protagonist is a writer who's in Hollywood to consult on the film of his book, and finds every waiter and receptionist he meets confiding in him that really this is just to keep them going until they've finished the screenplay they're working on.
 Near the end of the story, he impresses somebody by asking how her screenplay's going before she's told him she's writing one.

-- Inverted in Woody Allen's short story "The Lunatic's Tale", where the protagonist meets and actress whose real ambition is to be a waitress at a coffeehouse.
+- Inverted in Woody Allen's short story "The Lunatic's Tale", where the protagonist meets an actress whose real ambition is to be a waitress at a coffeehouse.

-- Penny from Big Bang Theory works at a Cheesecake Factory restaurant whilst attempting to become an actress
+- Penny from The Big Bang Theory works at a Cheesecake Factory restaurant whilst attempting to become an actress.
+She eventually gives up on acting (after having nothing to show for it except a hemorrhoid ad and two bad movies) and has a successful career as a pharmaceutical representative.

 - Seinfeld: Kramer moved to LA and tried to market his script to Fred Savage while serving him as a waiter.
 Again, tried